 Development of children's interests, curiosity and cognitive motivation;

-the formation of cognitive actions, the formation of consciousness;
+formation of cognitive actions, formation of consciousness;

 Continue learning to read diagrams;